Alex-Velez/Alex-Velez/README.md

 - 👋 Hi, I’m @Alex-Velez
-- 👀 I’m interested in games and ai!
+- 👀 I’m interested in games and languages!
-- 🌱 I’m currently learning ai and physics programming!
+- 🌱 I’m currently learning algorithms and physics programming!
 - 💞️ I’m looking to collaborate on any fun projects!
 - 📫 How to reach me: Github or email -> AlexanderVelez7245@gmail.com